What is SAS Digital Badging?

 Digital badges are web-enabled versions of your earned SAS credentials that you can post online to various social media platforms, such as LinkedIn, Facebook and Twitter.
 This digital image will contain verified metadata that describes your qualifications and the process required to earn them.

 How does my credential get displayed as a badge?

-We have partnered with Acclaim, a badging platform backed by Pearson, to translate the credential you have earned into a digital badge.
-The technology Acclaim uses is based on open badge standards defined by Mozilla and enables you to manage, share and verify your credential digitally.
+We have partnered with Credly, a badging platform backed by Pearson, to translate the credential you have earned into a digital badge.
+The technology Credly uses is based on open badge standards defined by Mozilla and enables you to manage, share and verify your credential digitally.

 Why does my badge only say "SAS Certified" and not show my credential earned?